 Water: Frithias are not shy of water and should be watered regularly during the growing season, but the water must drain away quickly.
 Keep the plants dry in winter.

-Fertilizer: When in growth, feed the plants every two or three weeks with a low nitrogen liquid fertilizer.
+Fertilizer: When in growth, feed the plants every two or three weeks with a liquid low-nitrogen fertilizer.

 General Care

 Frithias are summer growers and relatively easy to cultivate.
 They need light, sporadic watering during their winter resting period and require moderate sprinkling in summer.
 They are rot-prone if kept too moist when the heat turns off their growth cycle.
 Gritty, well-drained soil containing a small amount of organic material will keep these plants happy.
 Frithias can be grown in pots or out of doors in a rockery.
-Soak the compost fully but allow it to dry out perfectly between waterings.
+Soak the compost thoroughly but allow it to dry out perfectly between waterings.
 Underwatering can lead to disastrous results, so be generous with water in summer.
 Nearly all problems occur due to overwatering and poor ventilation, especially when weather conditions are dull and cool or very humid.
 Keep the soil dry in the winter.
-These plants do well in the full blazing sun and whit some shade in summer.
+These plants do well in the full blazing sun and with some shade in summer.

 Propagation